Gaua,

 plantations all about.
 Many of the Ni-Vanuatu

-you will meet around East Gaua are recent settlers, mostly
+you will meet around east Gaua are recent settlers, mostly

 from Mere Lava and Merig islands, where land is in short